Mallchad/fering/README.md

 https://github.com/jarro2783/cxxopts

 # Synopsis
-Blink is a project which aims to aid users with managing their system, system maintenance can be hard to achieve well on its own, doing it without tools is even worse.
+Fering is a general-purpose project which aims to aid users with managing their system, system maintenance can be hard to achieve well on its own, doing it without tools is even worse.
 This project aims to help alleviate this by providing simple yet effective tools to track files, directories, and in the future operate on such tracked items.